MarvinTeichmann/KittiBox/README.md

 ## Utilize TensorVision backend

-KittiSeg is build on top of the TensorVision [TensorVision](https://github.com/TensorVision/TensorVision) backend.
+KittiBox is build on top of the TensorVision [TensorVision](https://github.com/TensorVision/TensorVision) backend.
 TensorVision modulizes computer vision training and helps organizing experiments.

 To utilize the entire TensorVision functionality install it using